jcsoriano/laravel-crud-templates/docs/guide/field-types.md

 ## Next Steps

 - Learn about [Relationships](/guide/relationships) to connect models
-- Explore [Table Introspection](/guide/table-introspection) for existing tables
+- Explore [Generate from table](/guide/table-introspection) for existing tables
 - Understand how to create [Custom Field Types](/templates/customizing-field-types)